Nissan Leaf Batteries Revolutionizing Solar Storage

 Over 500,000 retired EV batteries enter landfills annually, while homeowners pay $15,000+ for new solar storage systems.
 What if your old Leaf could slash that cost by 70%?
 That's the opportunity brewing in the second-life battery market.

-EV Batteries Revolutionizing Solar Storage
+Lead Acid Batteries in Solar Storage

-Used EV Batteries for Solar Storage
+AGM Batteries for Solar Storage Solutions